jonseymour/node-cmd/README.md

 Positional Arguments
 --------------------
 Handler functions can access an array of parsed arguments by invoking the command's shifted() function.
-As a general rule, these arguments will have already been consumed in the process of identifying the handler to be invoked.
+As a general rule, shifted arguments will have already been consumed in the process of identifying the handler to be invoked.

 Handler functions may access the remaining unparsed arguments by invoking the command's unshifted() function.
 As a general rule, these arguments have not been used for routing purposes and are usually